llaurenchong/photojournals/index.md

 ## about

-love, life, and everything in between :) ...
+my favorite places, people, and everything in between :)